-Although they may not be totally necessary, the moonphase can easily be considered one of the most captivating complications in the world of horology.
+Although it can hardly be described as indispensable, the moonphase can easily be considered one of the most captivating watch complications out there.
 For this reason, prestigious watch brands continue to offer them and we, the watch aficionados, remain fascinated year after year.

-In its own right, a moonphase aperture can be the centerpiece of a watch dial.
-Likewise, it may also be balanced by the registers of other complications.
-In fact, moonphases are traditionally a component of perpetual calendar watches.
+In its own right, a moon phase complication can be the centerpiece of a watch dial.
+Likewise, it may also be counterbalanced on a watch’s face by the registers of other complications.
+Indeed, a moon phase display is traditionally a component of a perpetual calendar watch.

-Within this page, we will be reviewing the history of the moonphase, giving a conceptual overview on how they work, and then presenting our top picks from various brands:
+Within this page, we will be reviewing the history of the moonphase, giving a conceptual overview of how a typical moon phase watch works, and then presenting our top picks from various brands:

 Best Moonphase Watches